PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation: Results

 \subsection{2D vs 3D models}

 Training models to segment inherently 3D volumes using training data consisting of 2D slices, whilst computationally cheaper, generally produces poorer quality segmentations.
 As described in Section \ref{sec:stat_seg_variab}, GED scores were comparable between 2D and 3D implementations of the best performing method (PULASki with Hausforff distance), while the $K\alpha$ value was slightly lower for 3D compared to 2D.
 However, 3D mesh visualisation of the segmented vessels (Figure \ref{Fig:2D_3D_comp_v2}) reveals unrealistic ``stacked'' or ``stapled'' regions more prevalent in the 2D implementation than 3D.
 Moreover, it can be observed in Figure \ref{Fig:3D2D_RawProbPred} that the pixel-wise probability of a voxel being a vessel exhibits a nearly discrete distribution of probability in 2D, whereas in 3D it gradually decreases from the centre to the edges.
 This can be attributed the lack of continuity between 2D slices, which is much better preserved when training on 3D patches.
 In the 3D implementation, predictions during inference are generated in overlapping patches.
 The final prediction is obtained by averaging over the overlapping region, thereby providing a better transition across patches.
 This makes the 3D results better suited for downstream tasks, e.g., 3D surface generation for CFD or DA, where smooth transitions are important.
 This smoothness can further be observed in figure \ref{Fig:3D_RawProbPred}, where pixel-wise probabilities have a much more spatially consistent structure in 3D than 2D.
 However, the averaging operation that allows smoother transitions in the 3D implementation has the potential to reduce variability in the generated segmentations, as indicated in Figure \ref{Fig:RoO_all} and the higher $K\alpha$ values (Table \ref{tab:kalpha}).
 Moreover, the 3D implementation yields more certain pixel-wise probabilities.
-The Maximum Intensity Projection (MIP) of the pixel-wise probabilities for all values that exceed a probability of 0.5 (top row) and 0.001 (bottom row) confirm greater certainty and stability in the 3D implementation (Figure \ref{Fig:3D2D_RawProbPred2}.
-Specifically, for small vessels (green circle), the 2D projection represents the area only for the lower threshold as a connected vessel segment, whereas the 3D implementation illustrates analogous structures for both thresholds.
+The Maximum Intensity Projection (MIP) of the pixel-wise probabilities for all values that exceed a probability of 0.1 (A), 0.01 (B) and 0.001 (C) confirm greater certainty and stability in the 3D implementation (Figure \ref{Fig:3D2D_RawProbPred2}).
+Specifically, for small vessels (green and orange circle), the 2D projection represents the area only for the lower threshold as a connected vessel segment, whereas the 3D implementation illustrates analogous structures for both thresholds.
 Although smaller vessels appear adequately represented in the lower threshold of the 2D segmentation, larger vessels appear to be overestimated.
+This is particularly evident when considering the large vessels in the 0.001 threshold.
+They appear unrealistically large and overestimated while obscured by noise.